Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 []
 ```

-For NumPy arrays, [recall](subarray) that a slice will always keep the axis
+Recall that for NumPy arrays, a slice always [preserves the axis being
-being sliced.
-This applies even if the size of the resulting axis is 0 or 1.
+sliced](subarray).
+This applies even if the size of the resulting axis is 0 or
+1.

 ```py
 >>> import numpy as np